nitya/contoso-chat/README.md

  > ![!Note]
  > In this template, we have _pre-configured_ Azure AI Search for deployment in `eastus`, while all other resources get deployed to the default `location` specified during the _azd-driven_ deployment.
 This is primarily due to the limited regional availability of the _semantic ranker_ feature at present.
 By using a default location for the search resource, we can now be more flexible in selecting the location for deploying other resources (e.g., to suit your model quota availability).

-## 2. Setup Environment
+## Setup Environment

-You have three options for getting started with this template:
+You have three options for getting started with this template - **pick one**.
  - **GitHub Codespaces** - Cloud-hosted dev container (pre-built environment)
  - **VS Code Dev Containers** - Locally-hosted dev container (pre-built environment)
  - **Manual Setup** - Local environment setup (for advanced users)

-We recommend the first option for the quickest start with minimal effort required.
-The last option requires the most user effort offers maximum control over your setup.
-All three options are documented below - **pick one**.

-Once you complete setup, use these commands to validate the install:
+We recommend using GitHub Codespaces (option 1) for a quick start with minimal effort.
+The manual setup (option 3) offers more control but also requires more effort in setup and maintenance.
+We've documented all options below.

+For consistency, we recommend you validate your setup using the following commands to ensure you have the necessary tools installed.
+   - `azd version` - Azure Developer CLI is installed (v1.8.2+)
+   - `pf version` - Promptflow is installed (v1.10.0+)
+   - `az version` - Azure CLI is installed (v2.60+)
+   - `python3 --version` - Python3 is installed (v3.11+)

-### 2.1 Using GitHub Codespaces
+### 1. Using GitHub Codespaces

  1. Click the button to launch this repository in GitHub Codespaces.